Spring Garden Revival

 Post-Removal Site Restoration & Stormwater Management in Compliance with Pembroke's MS4 Program

-After brush removal, site restoration is essential for compliance with Pembroke’s MS4 permit under the Clean Water Act.
-Key steps:
+After brush removal, immediate site restoration is required to comply with Pembroke’s MS4 permit under the Clean Water Act.
+Key steps include:

-• Reestablish native plants (serviceberry, viburnum, blueberry, oak woodland species)
+• Reestablishing native vegetation (serviceberry, viburnum, blueberry, native grasses)

-• Monitor for invasive regrowth (buckthorn, bittersweet) for 1-2 years
+• Ongoing monitoring for invasive regrowth (especially buckthorn and bittersweet)

 Storm Debris Management & Emergency Response Coordination with Pembroke